Mr. Meeseeks: Biography

+Television series

 In "Meeseeks and Destroy", Jerry, Beth and Summer Smith are given a Meeseeks Box by Rick Sanchez to provide solutions to their problems: for Jerry, taking two strokes off his golf game, for Beth, making her feel better about herself, and for Summer, to make her popular at her high school.
 While Beth and Summer are successful, Jerry ultimately summons dozens of Meeseeks while unable to achieve his goal.
 As Jerry goes to dinner with Beth, the increasingly desperate Meeseeks initially blame each other for their predicament and fight over the correct solution, concluding that their only hope is a loophole: to take all the strokes off Jerry's golf game by killing him.
 Confronting Jerry in a restaurant, the Meeseeks take the other patrons hostage to convince Jerry to come out.
 Before he can give in, however, Beth inspires Jerry and encourages him to try his golf swing one last time.
 Jerry uses a broken shelf and tomato in place of a golf club and ball to show that his game has improved, and the delighted Meeseeks cease to exist.

 In the background of "Mortynight Run", a Mr. Meeseeks can be seen at the Blips & Chitz arcade, helping an alien win a video game before disappearing when they eventually win.
 A pair of Mr. Meeseeks are visible in the Collector's menagerie in a segment of "Morty's Mind Blowers".

 In "Edge of Tomorty: Rick Die Rickpeat", Rick summons a Meeseeks to kill an alternate dimension version of Morty, known as Fascist Morty, while the power-mad normal Morty summons several Meeseeks to protect him from the local police.
-Upon returning to his laboratory, Rick notes that Morty has stolen his Meeseeks Boxes, leaving only his Kirkland-brand Meeseeks Boxes, which summon a surly and uncooperative red-skinned Mr. Meeseeks variant.
+Upon returning to his laboratory, Rick notes that Morty has stolen his Meeseeks Boxes, leaving only his Kirkland-brand Meeseeks Boxes, which summon a surly and uncooperative smoking red-skinned Mr. Meeseeks variant.
 In a flashforward in "Never Ricking Morty", President Morty is shown to command an army of Meeseeks amongst his various other armies.

+Comic series

+Presents

+In June 2019, an Oni Press Rick and Morty comic series spin-off one-shot, Rick and Morty Presents: Mr. Meeseeks was released, following a Mr. Meeseeks who, after being called upon by Summer Smith to assist with her chili recipe, accidentally tasks another Meeseeks to bring them on a journey to find meaning to life despite their finite existence.
+A previous one-shot, The Vindicators, also featured Mr. Meeseeks in Rick using one to unleash an army to defeat Boon (an alternate evil and all-powerful Noob Noob).